 |College:||New Hampshire 2004|

 Julie Munson, who helped lead NCAA field hockey’s top defense as goalkeeper coach at James Madison, joined the Harvard staff in 2010 as assistant coach.
+She departed in 2013 to take the head coaching job at Southern New Hampshire.

 In her first year in Cambridge, Munson helped guide Crimson goalie Cynthia Tassopoulos to second-team All-Ivy League honors in 2010.